Paint Protection Film Application Training

 It is highly recommended that the paint be paint corrected prior to the application of paint protection film, so if you don’t know paint polishing well, you may consider adding on a one day course on paint protection so you have no issues.
 This is an important step in the cosmetic appearance as well as getting the best performance from the paint protection film applied.
 However, even with a full paint correction, some paint blemishes and paint defects can be an issue and may show with the final completion of the film application process.
 As you can see, there is a lot to learn and we will make sure we teach you this important information in your PPF class.

 We back up all our PPF applications according to our manufactures warrantees and stand behind our work against any of our labor and our application process.
 And that’s precisely what you will do when you begin performing work for your customers.
-Allow Auto Detail School to teach you how to become a professional paint protection film applicator.
+Allow us to teach you how to become a professional paint protection film applicator.